joeyboymission/prototype-thesis/compose/occupancy-module.md

 The occupancy system uses:
 - Proximity sensor, that when a visitor passes to the sensor the Buzzer will beep once indicating that the presense is `OCCUPIED`.
 But if the visitor goes out from the cubicle again the there is a double beep indicating that this will be a `VACANT`.

-At the first run of the module, the system will check if the remote database MongoDB by pinging the remote server checking if there is an existing collection named `occupancy` on the remote database and also the system will check if there is a local data saved on the default location `local-data` the file named `occupancy-data.json`.
+At the first run of the module, the system will check if the remote database MongoDB by pinging the remote server checking if there is an existing collection named `occupancy` on the remote database and also the system will check if there is a local data saved on the default location `local-data` the file named `occupancy-data.json` the default directory is `/home/admin/Documents/local-data` if the `local-data` folder does not exist, create it.
+If the file does not exist, create it.
 The priority of checking is the remote and if the remote is uptime then check if there is a collection named `occupancy`.
 If the remote server is not enabled or online then use the local database instead

 If done checking the databases: remote and local, then resume from the last counting on how many visitor has been count fromt the remote or local database (note the priority is always the remote database).